 What is Sales and Operations Planning (S&OP)?

 Sales and Operations Planning (S&OP) is a strategic business process that aligns sales, production, and operations to meet customer demand effectively.
-It involves creating a unified plan that balances supply and demand across the organization.
-S&OP aims to improve customer service, optimize resources, minimize costs, enhance efficiency, and increase profitability.
+It involves creating a unified plan that balances supply and demand across the organisation.
+S&OP aims to improve customer service, optimise resources, minimise costs, enhance efficiency, and increase profitability.
 The process includes demand planning, supply planning, reconciliation, executive review, and performance monitoring.
-S&OP enables organizations to proactively manage operations and meet customer expectations.
+S&OP enables organisations to proactively manage operations and meet customer expectations.

 How S&OP works

 - Demand Planning: The process begins with demand planning, where sales forecasts are developed based on historical data, market trends, customer insights, and other relevant factors.
 This step involves cross-functional collaboration between sales, marketing, and other stakeholders to align on a consensus demand plan.

 - Supply Planning: In this step, the demand plan is translated into a supply plan by assessing the organisation's production capacity, inventory levels, and other resources.
 Supply planning involves determining the production schedule, procurement requirements, and allocation of resources to meet the forecasted demand.

 - Reconciliation: The demand and supply plans are then reconciled to identify any gaps or mismatches.
 This step involves analysing the differences between the projected demand and the available supply, considering factors such as production constraints, lead times, and inventory policies.
 Adjustments are made to balance the plans and resolve any discrepancies.

 - Executive Review: The reconciled plan is presented to the executive team for review and approval.
 This step ensures that the S&OP process is aligned with the organisation's strategic objectives, financial targets, and overall business goals.
 Executive input and decision-making are critical to validate the plan and provide necessary guidance and support.